shaunlowis/rocketeering/flight_software/README.md

 Needs mysys2 bin dir on path

 # Coding notes/findings
+## I2C is extremely tempermental.
+May appear to not work.
+Seems to randomly stop working with various history commits.
+Try:
+ - Make clean
+ - flash
+ - unplug pwr, dbg, programmer
+ - plug in pwr, dbg, programmer

 ## Printf Floats
 Cannot printf floats by default, says `<NO FLOAT>`.
 See Compiler support routines of the [SDCC manual](docs/sdccman.pdf) for details.
 To enable add `-DUSE_FLOATS=1` to command line flags.